josh-koshy/MacBrightness/README.md

 Command-line display brightness control for macOS.

-This codebase can set the brightness level of all internal and certain external displays on newer Macsfrom a script or API Call.
+This codebase can set the brightness level of all internal and certain external displays on newer Macs from a script or API Call.